Mireille Corbier

 Mireille Corbier (born 24 May 1943) is a French historian of Classical history.
 Currently Research Director Emerita at Centre national de la recherche scientifique (CNRS), she has published a number of books and articles, and since 1992 has been editor-in-chief of L'Année épigraphique.

 Career

-Corbier began her studies at the Ecole Normale Superieure (1962-1966), during which she became a Fellow of Gonville and Caius College, Cambridge.
-From 1967-1972 she taught ancient history at the University of Paris, X Nanterre.
+Corbier began her studies at the Ecole Normale Superieure (1962–1966), during which she became a Fellow of Gonville and Caius College, Cambridge.
+From 1967 to 1972 she taught ancient history at the University of Paris, X Nanterre.
 From 1972 to 1975 she was a member of the École française de Rome, where she produced her monograph, L'aerarium saturni et l'aerarium militare.
 Administration et prosopographie sénatoriale (1974).
-She then joined CNRS in 1975, meanwhile teaching Anthropology at the University of Paris VIII Vincennes.
+She then joined CNRS in 1975, meanwhile teaching anthropology at the University of Paris VIII Vincennes.

 Awards

 Corbier is a Chevalier de l’Ordre National du Mérite, and a member of several professional associations and learned societies.
 She gave the M. V. Taylor lecture for the Roman Society in January 2020.